LLLichtenstein/MSPTC-Portfolio/README.md

 > > The study can be found in the following repository:<br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/README.md <br>
 ### Social Media Game - Pathogens Against the Body
-> > In this game, players create a pathogen avatar.
-It was originally implemented in WordPress.
+> > Game Participants create a pathogen avatar.
+This game is part of my Animal Anatomy & Physiology eLearning application and was originally implemented in WordPress.

+> > Research In this research proposal I describe testing a software prototype of the game for knowledge gain and flow using both quantitative (eGameFlow) and qualitative (affective and meta-cognitive strategy) research methods.

+> > Flickr Gallery and created this presentation to depict educational gaming as it relates to Participatory Culture and Social Media.

+> > #### The Game
+> > In this game, originally implemented in WordPress, players create a pathogen avatar.<br>
+> > file:///C:/Users/Linda/Documents/Old%20Computer%20Files/ePortfolio%202016%20Original/social_media%20_Pathogens%20Against%20the%20Body.pdf

+#### Research
+> > In this research proposal I describe testing a software prototype of the game for knowledge gain and flow using both quantitative (eGameFlow) and qualitative (affective and meta-cognitive strategy) research methods.
+> > #### Research Abstract
+> > #### Research Project

 > > #### Design - Social Media - Participatory Culture Flickr Gallery and Presentation
 > > I curated this Flickr Gallery and created this presentation to depict educational gaming as it relates to Participatory Culture and Social Media.
 > > ##### Flickr Gallery
 > > The gallery can be found at the following URL: https://www.flickr.com/photos/60721421@N07/galleries/72157626372437622/
 > > ##### Presentation
 > > https://github.com/LLLichtenstein/MSPTC-Portfolio/blob/main/social_media_presentation.pdf
-> > #### Website
-> > Participants create a pathogen avatar.
-This game is part of my Animal Anatomy & Physiology eLearning application and was originally implemented in WordPress.<br>
-> > file:///C:/Users/Linda/Documents/Old%20Computer%20Files/ePortfolio%202016%20Original/social_media%20_Pathogens%20Against%20the%20Body.pdf
-> > #### Research
-> > In this research proposal I describe testing a software prototype of the game for knowledge gain and flow using both quantitative (eGameFlow) and qualitative (affective and meta-cognitive strategy) research methods.
-> > #### Research Abstract
-> > #### Research Project
+> >
 ## Technical Communication
 > > The following work products demonstrate skills I learned and sharpened in the MSPTC program.
 Specifically, the Research section includes essays on topics I researched on scientific and technical subjects.
 The essays in the Writing section shows my ability to write with clarity and style, as well as to organize information while the Editing section is comprised of exercises which correct grammar, and punctuation in given sample sentences according to style guides such as *The Chicago Manual of Style* and the *MLA Handbook*.
 The blogs demonstrate a form of detailed and informative writing.
 ### Researchg